-Anybody who wants to be profitable with their betting in the long term must have a number of strings to their bow.
+Anybody who wants to be successful with their betting in the long term must have a number of strings to their bow.
 Ante post betting is one such string and it can be utilised to great effect providing you know what you’re doing.

 Ante post betting is often seen as a chance for betting bravery to be rewarded.
 It certainly provides punters with the chance to get some excellent prices on a whole host of sporting outcomes but it comes with its own pitfalls.
 Historically, ante post betting took place before the on course markets opened up at horse and greyhound meetings.